gromacs/releng/docs/releng.rst

 There also exists a workflow build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the configuration axis values as a build parameter.
 The matrix build uses the standard sequence with releng Python scripts.
-However, reporting the results back to Jenkins does not work well for that build because of limitations in the workflow plugin, so it is unused.
-Reporting the results to Gerrit should work such that the user sees link to the matrix build instead of the parent workflow build, unless the workflow script actually fails.

 See :doc:`workflow` and :doc:`jenkins-config` for more details.